We love mission

 The Global Action Team is the engine room of Village Baptist’s overseas mission work.
 It promotes, supports, and provides awareness of overseas mission as well as encouraging and facilitating anyone considering training for mission and those wishing to serve in mission overseas.
 The core of our mission work includes:

-ASHA: This is Village Baptist’s work in India, where we have 30 staff doing evangelism and humanitarian mission work.
+ASHA: This is Village Baptist’s work in India, where we undertake humanitarian work.

 TRANZSEND: Supporting NZ Baptist mission workers overseas.